Module parse_bif_obj

 "file": "script.py", // Required, path to script

-"schema": false // Optional, default false
+"schema": false, // Optional, default false

-"venv": "/path/to/.env" // Optional, default none
+"schema_data": "__test-nts", // Optional, default none

 "params": {}, // Optional, parameters passed to the script